ssmirnovacode/calendar/README.md

 - `clearDatesBtn` boolean indicating if to render 'Clear dates' button or numberOfMonths
 - `vertical` boolean enabling vertical layout without arrows (false by default).
 Enabled for XS and S screens automatically as part of responsive design.

 ### Theme

-Additional styles can be added by custom CSS.
-Default style variables can be modified by passing an object with specific keys as in the following example (also suggesting a nice darkmode theme palette):
+Default style variables can be modified by passing an theme object with specific keys as in the following example (also suggesting a nice darkmode theme palette):

 ```js
     // nice dark mode theme settings